labbsr0x/flask-monitor/README.md

 application_info{version}
 ```

-Where, for a specific request, `type` tells which request protocol was used (e.g. `grpc` or `http`), `status` registers the response HTTP status, `method` registers the request method, `addr` registers the requested endpoint address, `version` tells which version of your app handled the request and `isError` lets us know if the status code reported is an error or not.

 In detail:

 1. The `request_seconds_bucket` metric defines the histogram of how many requests are falling into the well defined buckets represented by the label `le`;